Tom Cruise Buzzes The Tower With First Image From ‘Top Gun’ Sequel

 Tom Cruise revealed the Top Gun sequel is officially in production Thursday with a photo posted Thursday to Instagram.
-The actor dons the flight suit and the Maverick nickname once more thirty-two years after the original action film took to the skies.
+The actor dons the flight suit and the Maverick nickname once more 32 years after the original action film took to the skies.

-Cruise posted an image of him in a flight suit and carrying his helmet gazing off toward a Naval Fighter Jet out of focus in the background.
+Cruise posted an image of him in a flight suit and carrying his helmet gazing off toward a naval fighter jet out of focus in the background.
 “Feel The Need” is tagged across the photo while Cruise simply wrote “#Day1” in the message of the post.
 The Paramount Pictures logo is also neatly tucked away at the bottom, confirming the production company and producer Jerry Bruckheimer are indeed back on board.

 The sequel is currently titled Top Gun: Maverick with writers Peter Craig (The Hunger Games: Mockingjay, 12 Strong) and Justin Marks (The Jungle Book) listed on IMDB.
 Joseph Kosinski (Tron: Legacy, Oblivion) is currently slotted as the director, which will be another reunion as he and Cruise worked together on Oblivion.
 There is no confirmation of who will sit in the director’s chair or who will fill out the rest of the cast.